heutelbeck/sapl-policy-engine/pdp-extensions/geo-traccar/README.md

 ## Overview

 This project provides a PIP which provides information from geo-trackers (Traccar and OwnTracks), Databases (PostGIS and MySQL).
-Also there is a function library containing geo-spatial operations like "within" or "touches".
-Finally there's a converter-libary which can be used to convert geometries to a different notation.
+Also, there is a function library containing geospatial operations like "within" or "touches".
+Finally, there's a converter-library which can be used to convert geometries to a different notation.

 ### Setup